Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai.md

 ## Enabling HAi features

-Your instance needs a [HAi Service](/esp-fundamentals/core-capabilities/integration/hai-services) set before enabling any of the HAi Features in Service Manager.
+Your instance needs a [HAi Service Provider](/esp-fundamentals/core-capabilities/integration/hai-services) set before enabling any of the HAi Features in Service Manager.

 All HAi features within Service Manager are *disabled* by default and must be individually enabled before they can be used by end users.
 To enable any of the HAi capabilities in Service Manager, your User Account must be associated with the following roles: